LPMP/LPMP/README.md

 ## Documentation

 A tutorial on writing a new solver from scratch can be found [here](/doc/Getting-Started.md).
+The documentation for using all the existing solvers is in the directory [doc](/doc).

 ## References
 * [1]: [`P. Swoboda, J. Kuske and B. Savchynskyy.
 A Dual Ascent Framework for Lagrangean Decomposition of Combinatorial Problems.
 In CVPR 2017.`](http://openaccess.thecvf.com/content_cvpr_2017/html/Swoboda_A_Dual_Ascent_CVPR_2017_paper.html)